Physiocracy

 Quesnay was likely influenced by his medical training, particularly by the work of William Harvey who explained how blood flow and the circulatory system is vital to the human body; Quesnay held that the circulation of wealth was vital to the economy.
 Societies at the time were also overwhelmingly agrarian.
 This may be why they viewed agriculture as the primary source of a nation's wealth.
-This is an idea which Quesnay purported to demonstrate with data, comparing a workshop to a farm.
+This is an idea that Quesnay purported to demonstrate with data, comparing a workshop to a farm.
 He analyzed "how money flowed between the three classes of farmers, proprietors, and artisans, in the same mechanical way that blood flows between different organs" and claimed only the farm produced a surplus that added to the nation's wealth.
 Physiocrats viewed the production of goods and services as equivalent to the consumption of the agricultural surplus, since human or animal muscle provided the main source of power and all energy derived from the surplus from agricultural production.
 Profit in capitalist production was really only the "rent" obtained by the owner of the land on which the agricultural production took place.

-"The physiocrats damned cities for their artificiality and praised more natural styles of living.
+"The physiocrats damned cities for their artificiality and praised what they considered to be more natural styles of living.
 They celebrated farmers."
 They called themselves les Économistes, but are generally referred to as "physiocrats" to distinguish their beliefs from the many schools of economic thought that followed.